 Use the phrases to talk about the people in Ex.
 1.

 - playing basketball cooking lifting weights riding a horse - playing tennis rock climbing rollerblading doing karate - A: Jane burnt her hand.

-- B: What did she do?
+- B: What did she do? - B: Really?

-- A: She put some cream on it.

-- A: She was cooking.

-B: Really?
 How did it happen?